Tea Picking in Shimizu

 a green tea shop in Shimizu, Japan.

-The exterior of the Nihondaira Ocha Kaikan building (Photo taken with an XF 35mm f2 R WR lens)
+The exterior of the Nihondaira Ocha Kaikan building.

 That day, thirty-nine supporters of the J-League Division 1 team Kawasaki Frontale were scheduled to visit the Ocha Kaikan to enjoy tea picking.
 They were to come all the way from Kawasaki City, Kanagawa Prefecture, traveling a distance of about 173 km (107 mi.) by chartered bus.
 The main purpose of their visit is to watch the team they support take on the local professional team, Shimizu S-Pulse, at the nearby AIA Stadium Nihondaira.